FZJ-JSC/JUBE/docs/advanced.rst

   is limited to a single shared memory compute node.
 * Be considerate when working on a multi-user system with shared resources.
   The parallel feature of JUBE can easily exploit a whole compute node.
+* Parallel execution of a JUBE script can lead to much higher memory demand compared to serial execution with ``procs=1``.
+In this case it is advised to reduce ``procs`` leading to reduced memory usage.